matthias-reis/carda-gatsby/content/articles/2021/07/cementation-anxiety-liminal-instability.md

 title: Cementation Anxiety – "Liminal Instability"
 subTitle: An Opera Without Arias
 seoTitle: Cementation Anxiety – "Liminal Instability" – An Opera Without Arias
-description: In Cementation Anxiety's Bandcamp profile, you will find the words "The patterns merely mutate".
-Even if I think that's a shy and modest description of the project's impressive soundscapes, it describes this particular kind of music quite good.
+description: On Cementation Anxiety's Bandcamp profile, you will find the words "The patterns merely mutate".
+Even if I think that's a shy and modest description of the project's impressive soundscapes, it describes this particular kind of music quite perfect.
 image: /img/cementation-anxiety-1.jpg
 copyrigt: Cementation Anxiety
 ogImage: /img/cementation-anxiety-fb.jpg